aaronfi/chess-es6.js/README.md

 chess-es6.js can be transpiled down to es5 for peformant use in most web browsers.

 Demo site:  http://chessdemo.herokuapp.com

 Demo site's repo:  http://github.com/aaronfi/chess-es6-demo

+A more detailed README file is coming soon.